Q: If I have an etch system and a deposition system, will it be the same software and work the same way?

 Q: Does PTIQ work with cluster systems?

-A: PTIQ supports our three product families: open-load, single module and cluster systems.
-All three system types feel and look the same, and operate in a similar manner.
+A: Yes!
+PTIQ supports our three product families: open-load, single module and cluster systems.
+All three system types feel and look the same and operate in a similar manner.

 Q: Is PTIQ touch screen compatible?

-A: We have designed the software with the view that it will be controlled via a touchscreen, ensuring that with a 24” touchscreen the active areas will be at least 1cm square.
+A: Yes!
+We designed the software so that it can be controlled via a touchscreen, ensuring that with a 24” touchscreen the active areas will be at least 1cm square.
 Although the SEMI E95 standard is no longer active, it does still serve a purpose in helping to make a touchscreen operator interface for Semiconductor Capital Equipment.

 Find out more about Oxford Instruments Plasma Technology's PTIQ Software on the page.